Read Smith’s UPDATED plans as of August 5, 2020,

-Mary Huggins Gamble Professor Emeritus and Professor Emeritus of American History
+Mary Huggins Gamble Professor Emeritus and Professor Emeritus in American Studies

 Contact & Office Hours